Open-Earth-Foundation/OpenClimate/CONTRIBUTING_DATA.md

 - Click "Create pull request".

 There may be some updates on your changes; you should get notified directly by GitHub.

+## Updating data sets

+Many of the source datasets in OpenClimate are updated regularly -- monthly, quarterly, annually or less frequently.
+Keeping these data sources up-to-date is important.

+To update a dataset, use the